 AMY GOODMAN: And also the fact that this new woman president of Chile has just gone to Villa Grimaldi, where she had been held, as well as her mother.

-ISABEL ALLENDE: Michele Bachelet is an extraordinary person, no matter that she’s a woman.
+ISABEL ALLENDE: Michelle Bachelet is an extraordinary person, no matter that she’s a woman.
 It’s wonderful that we have a woman president in Chile for the first time.
-And what is even more wonderful is that she has come to the government and appointed 50% of women in every level of government.
-So when you see a photograph of the secretaries of state or any official photograph, the caption says, "Count the women," because 50% are women.
+And what is even more wonderful is that she has come to the government and appointed 50 percent of women in every level of government.
+So when you see a photograph of the secretaries of state or any official photograph, the caption says, “Count the women,” because 50 percent are women.
 It’s the first time in history that female energy and male energy, in equal terms, are running a country.
 It’s the management of the country with this female energy.
 And I think that it’s an extraordinary experiment.
 And if it works, it will be imitated, and it will open up new spaces for peace and understanding in the world.

 So when General Pinochet, after 30-something years, says that he’s willing to meet the victims, it’s not enough.
 It’s not enough.
-Now, Michele has never talked about revenge.
+Now, Michelle has never talked about revenge.
 She has never talked about these things.
 She doesn’t want to be used as an example.
 And she doesn’t talk about reconciliation, because that is a word that she thinks is very personal.
 You reconcile and you forgive in the deepest of your heart, and you cannot ask that from anyone.
 She talks about reuniting the Chilean family, getting together and building the future together.
 But reconciliation, forgiveness is something that is very personal.
 So I have great admiration for this woman.

 AMY GOODMAN: We’re here in Miami, not that far from here, just outside Atlanta, this weekend will be a massive protest at what was known as the School of the Americas at Fort Benning, Georgia.
 There are thousands who will be going there.
 You are the niece of Salvador Allende, who died on September 11, 1973, in the palace.
-Can you talk about the US role, since that’s what, coming up this weekend, people will be talking about, especially in Latin America?
+Can you talk about the U.S. role, since that’s what, coming up this weekend, people will be talking about, especially in Latin America?